znetstar/face-command-common/README.md

-This package contains the common types and methods used in [Face-Defense](https://github.com/znetstar/face-defense) and all of its components.
+This package contains the common types and methods used in [Face Command](https://github.com/znetstar/face-command) and all of its components.

-Documentation can be found in "docs/" or [here](https://face-defense-common.docs.zacharyboyd.nyc).
+Documentation can be found in "docs/" or [here](https://face-command-common.docs.zacharyboyd.nyc).